 Regional workshops are conducted every 2 years to produce draft estimates.
 These are finalized through correspondence with the country.
 The UNAIDS Epidemiology team collaborates with national counterparts to generate HIV estimates for their country.
 Typically, the coordinating counterparts are based in the National AIDS Council or in the Ministry of Health, and they receive inputs from the AIDS programme (e.g. ART, Preventing Mother To Child Transmission programmes) and from the Statistics office.
 Country estimates are collected and reviewed based on new findings at the country level, as well as previous data trends.
 Country data is validated by country representatives for accuracy.
 No adjustments are made for international comparability.
-The data are comparable because of the well-standardised methodologies.
-HIV estimate data are reported as rounded figures.
+The data are reported as rounded figures.

-The data on HIV prevalence among population aged 15-49 years is estimated.
+The UN data on HIV prevalence among population aged 15-49 years is estimated.
 There is no documentation on why the data is estimated, how they have been estimated and what the basis is.
-Information on what national data, if any, has been used is not been provided.
+Information on what national data, if any, has been used has not been provided.